 This kitchen design has not only created better flow but has added such warmth compared to the cold stainless steel counterpart.

 Industrial and now open and modern, our clients enjoy entertaining in their renovated kitchen.
-The design decisions under Mary’s guidance has created a unique bespoke kitchen to match the client’s needs.
+The design decisions under our designer’s guidance has created a unique bespoke kitchen to match the client’s needs.

 This inner-city kitchen renovation is located 3km to Melbourne’s CBD.
 It is an area of expensively converted warehouses and terrace houses known from the Victorian era and is popular amongst young couples and families especially with the closeness of the CBD.